Mr3111/checkbox-tree-app/README.md

 # Background

-This is an alternative to [create-react-app](https://github.com/facebook/create-react-app), based on [Vite](https://github.com/facebook/create-react-app).
+This is using an alternative to [create-react-app](https://github.com/facebook/create-react-app), based on [Vite](https://github.com/facebook/create-react-app).
 This project contains a very opinionated setup. 😀

 # License